 Therefore, we’ve decided to break all this information down today to create the definitive guide of everything you need to know this year and the many years ahead.
-Not only will we cover the Section 528 requirements, we’re going to talk about Form 1120-H itself, the risks of each form, exempt and non-exempt income, and some tips that’ll make the process easier.
+Not only will we cover the Section 528 requirements, we’re going to talk about Form 1120-H itself along with the instructions.
+We will also cover the risks of each form, exempt and non-exempt income, and some tips that’ll make the process easier.

 For all HOAs, they can file two types of tax returns; Form 1120-H and Form 1120.
 As long as the HOA meets the requirements we have just discussed, Form 1120-H will be a possibility and this is the one specialized for HOAs alone.
 While Form 1120 can be found in other areas of accounting, Form 1120-H has been designed solely for this purpose.
 As we will see in just a moment, there are pros and cons to filing both but let’s talk a little about Form 1120-H first.